-Research on University Archives collections can be conducted at the Special Collections Library located on the second floor of the Margaret I. King Building on the University's main campus.
-The King Building is situated in the northeastern portion of the central campus between Library Drive and Patterson Drive, adjacent to Maxwell Place (the University President's home), and near Rose Street.
+Research on University Archives collections can be conducted at the Special Collections Library located on the second floor of the Margaret I. King Library on the University's main campus.
+The King Library is situated in the northeastern portion of the central campus between Library Drive and Patterson Drive, adjacent to Maxwell Place (the University President's home), and near Rose Street.
 For a map of this campus area and more information, see The University of Kentucky Campus Guide---Margaret I. King Library.

-Research questions should be directed to email@example.com and other UARP questions, including records management inquiries, may be made by contacting UARP at firstname.lastname@example.org.
+Research questions should be directed here and other UARP questions, including records management inquiries, may be made by contacting UARP at email@example.com.
 UARP staff may also be contacted by mail, telephone, fax, or e-mail.
 Questions about University Records Management may be directed to the Records Manager and questions regarding the donation of historical materials should be directed to the University Archivist.
 For contact information, see General Information.

 Most of the University Archives and Records Program's public records are open and accessible for examination and research in accordance with Kentucky open records legislation; but access to some materials: such as employment, student, and medical patient records, is restricted, pursuant to federal and state privacy laws and court case decisions and interpretations of open records and privacy legislation.
 Requests to examine closed records (Open Records requests) may be submitted to the University's Office of Legal Counsel, (859) 257-2936.
 Privately donated collections maintained by the University Archives and Records Program (e.g., personal papers of faculty, alumni, etc.), that do not fall within the jurisdiction of the above-mentioned state and federal statutory law, may arbitrarily, in whole or in part, be closed to the public by the donors of the materials.